Procedures

 create<Module>Caller(ctx) detects your context type and dispatches accordingly:

-QueryCtx/MutationCtx: invokes the procedure handler directly — same transaction, no extra overhead.ActionCtx: root calls dispatch viactx.runQuery/ctx.runMutationautomatically (separate transactions).caller.actions.*: explicit action dispatch inActionCtxviactx.runAction.caller.schedule.*: schedule mutation/action procedures viactx.scheduler.
+QueryCtx/MutationCtx: invokes the procedure handler directly — same transaction, no Convex round trip.ActionCtx: root calls dispatch viactx.runQuery/ctx.runMutationautomatically (separate transactions).caller.actions.*: explicit action dispatch inActionCtxviactx.runAction.caller.schedule.*: schedule mutation/action procedures viactx.scheduler.

 See the Allowed Call Matrix in API Reference for the full compatibility table.